· · AI

 Done.
 Blog post over.

 Except that’s what everyone says, and then you watch your token count explode while Claude spawns 50 Tasks to read three files.
 Or you carefully configure a subagent that can’t spawn its own workers, leaving you wondering why your “parallel” processing feels so… sequential.
-I’ve felt genuine frustration sitting there watching usage balloon past 160k tokens for work I expected to cost 3k.
+I’ve felt real frustration sitting there watching usage balloon past 160k tokens for work I expected to cost 3k.

 Users are reporting patterns where subagents consume 160k tokens for work that takes 3k in the main context.
 The documentation covers the basics but not these edge cases.
 The official best practices help, though they don’t address token overhead in detail.